swatinath/EnCode/README.md

 # EnCode
 Objective – create, post and share blogs.

-The workflow of the project is as below:
+The architecture of the project is as below:
 1. User – i.
 Admin
            ii.
 Viewer
 2. Functionalities –